14 items matching your search:

 Report in External Series | Jan 2004

 This evaluation gives a broad description of Sida's support to SRHR, but lack comprehensive analysis and innovative proposals.
-One general ...
+One general conclusion ...

 Aid evaluation, Health conditions, Reproductive rights

 Political determinants of sexual and reproductive health: Criminalisation, health impacts and game changers

 Project | Mar 2016 - Mar 2020